PATCH TESTING

 -

-Self-Pay Rate: $850 for all four visits (Monday, Wednesday, Friday, and the following Monday).
+Self-Pay Rate: $850 for all four visits (Monday, Wednesday, Friday, and the following Monday or alternative schedule).

 -